helenoid/Raneto/polymicrobial-systems/content-examples/tutorials/google-oauth-setup.md

 {{/config.googleoauth}}
 ```

-We added two scenarios for when we have Google OAuth enabled (`config.googleoauth`) and when we don't (defaulting to the current Raneto behavior).
+We added two scenarios for when we have Google OAuth enabled (`config.googleoauth`) and when we don't (defaulting to the current Polymicrobial Systems behavior).

 ### Editing the `themes/default/templates/login.html` file
 Add zocial reference: